Are Office 365 emails secure?

 Every one of the Office 365 plans are subscription based – meaning that you pay monthly for the services that you need.

 Office 365 is a collection of Microsoft products, which work together.
 There are plenty of packages available, and depending on which package you choose, you will have access to different products.
+It gives you access over the internet, which means you can easily work remotely and keep on top of work when you're not in the office.
+We'd really recommend it for reducing downtime.

 Most popular is Exchange Online, which gives users a full Microsoft exchange server email account.
 Other plans include Office (both mobile and the full version, which most people use on their computers), Onedrive (a file synchronisation service), Skype (for calling other skype users) and Sharepoint (for document management).